 First, create a button and set its behavior to Note.
 Choose Create to generate a blank note.
-Then go to the Play page, click the button to open the note, and from the menu or play icon select Note Out to see the list of communication methods.
+Then go to the Play page, click the button to open the note, and from the menu or play icon select Note send to see the list of communication methods.
 For example, choose Bluetooth and return to the note.
 Now you can start writing the required commands line by line.

 At the top of the page, you will see the Send icon.
 By long-clicking on this icon, a list of settings will appear: